k1bray/stock-price-analysis/README.md

 For comparison, the same calculations were made using data from SPY with the same starting date and a hypothetical $100 investment.
 This investment would be worth approximately $690.30 as of April 30, 2024, representing a 590% appreciation in value.
 While NFLX shows impressive growth, it's important to remember the context of this analysis.
 SPY's performance reflects the overall market's growth during this period, showcasing a more typical investment experience.

-# Recommendations and Possible Further Actions Based on Analysis
+# Conclusion and Possible Further Actions Based on Analysis